 - Create multimedia and Web-based products that support instruction.

-- Develop standards-based, technology-supported lessons that promote global perspectives.
+- Develop standards-based (Common Core), technology-supported lessons that promote global perspectives.

-- Provide professional development for teachers and other educators, including about integrating technology to promote student learning.
+- Provide professional development for teachers and other educators, including recommendations for integrating technology to promote student learning.

-- Lead and work with others to develop a vision for technology integration in schools, including designing technology plans and budgets; assuring access, and acquiring resources.
+- Lead and work with others to develop a vision for technology integration in schools, including designing technology plans and budgets; ensuring access, and acquiring resources.

 Note: Applicants do not need to possess a state teaching license to enter the MEd program in order to benefit from the program.
 However, the MEd is not an initial teacher certification or licensure program.
-See UMUC's Master of Arts in Teaching program and Reading Strand for programs related to certification.
+See UMUC's Master of Arts in Teaching program for information related to certification.

 The Master of Education degree program requires 33 credits of coursework (11 courses).
 This coursework includes 30 credits (ten courses) of required core courses and a 3-credit integrative capstone project.

-- The first eight courses must be taken in the order listed; sequential courses may be taken concurrently.
+- The first nine courses must be taken in the order listed; sequential courses may be taken concurrently.

-- Students must have completed 24 credits of coursework, including the first eight MEd courses, before taking EDTC 670.
+- Students must have completed 27 credits of coursework, including the first nine MEd courses, before taking EDTC 670.
 (Note: EDTC 670 is offered only in the fall and spring.)